Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 ## Measures of presortedness in cpp-sort

 In **cpp-sort**, measures of presortedness are implemented as instances of some specific function objects.
 They accept either a range or an iterator/sentinel pair, and return how much disorder there is in the sequence according to the measure.
 The type of the returned variable is the *difference type* of the passed iterator.
-Just like sorters, measures of presortedness can handle custom comparison and projection functions, and with the same degree of freedom when it comes to how they can be called:
+Measures of presortedness follow the *unified sorting interface*, allowing a certain degree a freedom in the parameters they accept:

 ```cpp
 using namespace cppsort;